polkawallet-io/polkadot-identicon-react-native/README.md

 # polkadot-identicon-react-native
-This package is clone from @polkadot/ui-identicon.
+This package is clone from [@polkadot/ui-identicon](https://github.com/polkadot-js/ui/blob/master/packages/ui-identicon).
 Just for running in the React Native.
 A generic identity icon that can render icons based on the theme, be it Substrate or Polkadot.

 ## Usage

-To install the component, do `npm install ui-identicon-react-native`
+To install the component, do `npm install polkadot-identicon-react-native`

 Inside a React component, you can now render any account with the associated icon -